SarahNsereko/Database_assignment/README.md

 # Database_assignment
-This consists of the query , python source file ,gross movies csv and the database
+The most recent folder consists of the personal assesment project where we generated the data The other files consist of the query ,python source file ,gross movies csv and the database assignment done in class